-When decorating for a Seuss party, I recommend sticking to red and aqua and incorporating stripes and polka dots.
+When decorating for a Seuss party, stick with red and aqua and incorporating stripes and polka dots.
 Red and white stripes are another pattern/color scheme you can use, taking a cue from the Cat in the Hat's hat.

 Looking for an inexpensive decoration that makes a big impact?
 Make red and aqua tissue paper pompoms.

 You could also use red and aqua fabric to make custom party hats for the kids.

 Other ideas for Dr. Seuss birthday party decorations: